 Gold open access means publishing an article in an open access journal, where all articles in that journal are made open access immediately upon publication.
 You may be charged an APC to publish in an open access journal.

 Public Library of Science (PLOS) is an example of an open access journal.
 You can also find a list of peer reviewed open access journals via the Directory of Open Access Journals (DOAJ).

 To publish in an open access journal:

 - Check the Strategic Publishing guide to find the right journal/s for your target audience

 - Check the DOAJ for a list of open access journals.
 Through DOAJ you can also check what their policies are and if they charge an APC

-- Submit your manuscript to the journal
+- Submit your manuscript

 - Journal publishes the article immediately online, freely available to the public

 When choosing a journal to publish in, be aware of predatory publishers.
-These businesses charge publishing fees to authors without providing the peer review, editorial and publishing services associated with legitimate journals.
+These businesses charge publishing fees to authors without providing peer review, editorial and publishing services associated with legitimate journals.
 Contact your Academic Liaison Librarian for help with selecting the right open access journal for you.